ihsanafredi/EmoP3D/README.md

 ## References
+<a name="1">[1]</a> Di Nardo E., Petrosino A., Ullah I. (2019) EmoP3D: A Brain Like Pyramidal Deep Neural Network for Emotion Recognition.
+In: Leal-Taixé L., Roth S. (eds) Computer Vision – ECCV 2018 Workshops.
+ECCV 2018.
+Lecture Notes in Computer Science, vol 11131.
+Springer, Cham.

-<a name="1">[1]</a> Ullah, Ihsan, and Alfredo Petrosino.
+<a name="2">[2]</a> Ullah, Ihsan, and Alfredo Petrosino.
 "Spatiotemporal features learning with 3DPyraNet."
 International Conference on Advanced Concepts for Intelligent Vision Systems.
 Springer, Cham, 2016.

-<a name="2">[2]</a> Martin, Olivier, et al. "The enterface’05 audio-visual emotion database."
+<a name="3">[3]</a> Martin, Olivier, et al. "The enterface’05 audio-visual emotion database."
 Data Engineering Workshops, 2006.
 Proceedings.
 22nd International Conference on.
 IEEE, 2006.

-<a name="3">[3]</a> Morency, Louis-Philippe, Rada Mihalcea, and Payal Doshi.
+<a name="4">[4]</a> Morency, Louis-Philippe, Rada Mihalcea, and Payal Doshi.
 "Towards multimodal sentiment analysis: Harvesting opinions from the web."
 Proceedings of the 13th international conference on multimodal interfaces.
 ACM, 2011.

-<a name="4">[4]</a> Noroozi, F., Marjanovic, M., Njegus, A., Escalera, S., and Anbarjafari, G. (2017).
+<a name="5">[5]</a> Noroozi, F., Marjanovic, M., Njegus, A., Escalera, S., and Anbarjafari, G. (2017).
 Audio-visual emotion recognition in video clips.
 IEEE Transactions on Affective Computing.

-<a name="5">[5]</a> Wang, Y., Guan, L., and Venetsanopoulos, A. N. (2012).
+<a name="6">[6]</a> Wang, Y., Guan, L., and Venetsanopoulos, A. N. (2012).
 Kernel cross-modal factor analysis for information fusion with application to bimodal emotion recognition.
 IEEE Transactions on Multimedia, 14(3):597–607

-<a name="6">[6]</a> Chen, M., Wang, S., Liang, P. P., Baltrušaitis, T., Zadeh, A., and Morency, L.-P. (2017).
+<a name="7">[7]</a> Chen, M., Wang, S., Liang, P. P., Baltrušaitis, T., Zadeh, A., and Morency, L.-P. (2017).
 Multimodal sentiment analysis with word-level fusion and reinforcement learning.

 <a name="7">[7]</a> Zadeh, A., Liang, P. P., Poria, S., Vij, P., Cambria, E., and Morency, L.-P. (2018).
 Multiattention recurrent network for human communication comprehension. arXiv preprint arXiv:1802.00923.